-When I first started in affiliate marketing 4.5 years ago, one of the first lessons I learned was how to make sure that affiliates are not bidding on our client’s trade mark plus terms (TM+) like “merchant name + coupon” or “merchant name + promotion code”.
-At the time, none of our programs were allowing TM bidding of any kind, so we needed to make sure that it wasn’t happening.
+As a result, I quickly learned how to make sure affiliates were not bidding on our client’s trade mark plus terms (TM+) like “merchant name + coupon” or “merchant name + promotion code”.
+At the time, on a couple of our programs were allowing TM bidding of any kind, so we needed to make sure that it wasn’t happening.

 If you aren’t allowing (or even testing) Affiliates to bid on TM+, you could be missing out.

 Top 5 Reasons to Allow TM+ by Affiliates:

 - Protect your brand (keep traffic going direct to your site)

 - Better coverage of keywords